 The Equality and Diversity Committee is responsible for the development and implementation of policies/activities to help provide a working and studying environment that all colleagues value and appreciate.
 We aim to deliver and maintain a well-balanced diversity of gender and ethnicity across all job families in the School of Physics.

 It has representation from academic, technical, research and administrative staff together with undergraduate and postgraduate students.

 In addition to implementing the University's Equality & Diversity strategies the School also offers:

 We have long established systems for supporting female students.
-We pair female students in a tutorial group, consequently guaranteeing at least two female students in all laboratory and workshop groups.
-We have two identified female members of staff with whom female students can discuss problems - Janette Dunn and Meghan Gray.
+We pair female students in a tutorial group, which also guarantees at least two female students in all laboratory and workshop groups.
+Feel free to approach any member of staff if you have any concerns, but we have a special tutor with whom female students can discuss problems – Clare Burrage.